Nourishing Tips for Loss of Appetite: Practical Foods and Hydration

 Mindful Eating Practices

 Engaging in mindful eating can transform your relationship with food, especially during times of low appetite.
-Here are some practices to consider:
+Here are some practices to consider:- Set a calm eating environment: Reduce distractions and focus on the food in front of you.

 - Chew slowly: Taking your time can help your body recognize signs of hunger and fullness.